zcrayman/tut-rest/page1/README.md

 For the first version of your new Yummy Noodle Bar RESTful service, the ability to create, update and remove Orders is the focus.

-It can be tempting to simply expose the core Order domain to the outside world and work from there, but that would ignore the boundary between the Core and the RESTful service domain (TODO highlight this boundary on a focus on the Life Preserver).
+It can be tempting to simply expose the core Order domain to the outside world and work from there, but that would ignore the boundary between the Core and the RESTful service domain.

 The public API of your service that you are going to expose to the aggregators will need to change at a rate that is friendly to those clients, and the core will need to evolve at whatever rate the Yummy Noodle bar system need to internally evolve at.
 So there is potentially friction between the two domains as they may need to evolve at different rates.